It's impossible to say how long it takes to get pregnant because it's different for each woman.

 Some women become pregnant quickly, while others take longer.
 This may be upsetting, but it's normal.

 But women become less fertile as they get older.
-One study found that among couples having regular unprotected sex:

 The effect of age on men's fertility is less clear.